ufs-community/ufs-mrweather-app/docs/UsersGuide/source/introduction.rst

 ..
    COMMENT: Can the app also be run stand-alone (i.e. w/o a workflow manager)?

-This MRW Application release has been tested on a variety of platforms widely used by researchers, including NOAA High-Performance Computing (HPC) systems (e.g., Jet, Gaea), cloud environments, and generic Linux and macOS systems.
+The MRW Application has been tested on a variety of platforms widely used by researchers, including NOAA High-Performance Computing (HPC) systems (e.g., Hera, Jet), cloud environments, and generic Linux and macOS systems.
 Four `levels of support <https://github.com/ufs-community/ufs-mrweather-app/wiki/Supported-Platforms-and-Compilers-for-MRW-App>`__ have been defined for the MRW Application.
-Preconfigured (Level 1) systems already have the required software libraries available in a central location via the *spack-stack*.
+Preconfigured (Level 1) systems already have the required software libraries available in a central location via the :term:`HPC-Stack` or :term:`spack-stack`.
 The MRW Application is expected to build and run out-of-the-box on these systems, and users can :ref:`download the MRW App code <quickstart>` without first installing prerequisites.
 On other platforms (Levels 2-4), the required libraries will need to be installed as part of the :ref:`MRW Application build <quickstart>` process.
 On Level 2 platforms, installation should be straightforward, and the MRW App should build and run successfully.
 On Level 3 & 4 platforms, users may need to perform additional troubleshooting since little or no pre-release testing has been conducted on these systems.

 ..
    COMMENT: Is Linux/Mac still supported?
 Seems like we're not testing it...